chenjuneking/jar-exec/README.md

 ### Example

-For more details, see [example](https://github.com/chenjuneking/njar/tree/main/example).
+For more details, see the [example](https://github.com/chenjuneking/njar/tree/main/example).

 ## Install